jrwebdev/linting/README.md

 # linting
-Experimenting with linting + AST parsing
+Experimenting with linting + ASTs